TamTunnel/Apache-TacticalMesh/README.md

 ## One-Line Summary

-Apache TacticalMesh is an open-source, decentralized mesh networking platform that enables resilient command-and-control communications between edge nodes in contested or infrastructure-denied environments.
+TacticalMesh is an open-source, decentralized mesh networking platform that enables resilient command-and-control communications between edge nodes in contested or infrastructure-denied environments.

 ### The Simple Explanation (Analogy)